Domestic Violence Attorney in Livingston, NJ

 In the event an FRO is granted, the Court has the authority not only to restrain the defendant from further acts of domestic violence but to grant the victim exclusive possession of the parties’ residence (regardless of how same is titled) or, alternatively, require the defendant to pay the victim’s rent at a residence other than that previously shared by the parties.
 The Court may further address issues of custody and parenting time, as well as temporary support and even compensatory and/or punitive damages.

 Call a Livingston Domestic Violence Lawyer – (973) 878-4373

 As set forth above, the protections of the Prevention of Domestic Violence Act are far-reaching and can have profound consequences for the defendant.
 If you believe that you require the protection of a restraining order or, conversely, if an order has been wrongfully entered against you, it is highly advised you seek experienced, knowledgeable counsel today.

-Contact Ziegler & Zemsky, LLC today to request a case evaluation with a domestic violence lawyer in Livingston, NJ.
+Contact Ziegler, Zemsky & Resnick today to request a case evaluation with a domestic violence lawyer in Livingston, NJ.